-Childhood vaccinations
+Childhood Immunisations

-Paddington Medical Centre provides government funded vaccinations,
+Paddington Medical Centre provides government funded immunisations,

 free to Australian patients under the National Immunisation Program